-- Development of the LFICIS provided close collaboration between above mentioned Latvian fishing fleet management institutions; - The Institute of Food Safety, Animal Health and Environment "BIOR" has to provide and obtain precise information about stock conditions and fleet fishing effort in the Baltic Sea and the Gulf of Riga; - Functioning of the fishing fleet register is supervised by FD that provides complete and precise data on all concerned vessels; - Good and practically functioning vessel entry/exit management scheme is established in Latvia.

-Weaknesses of the fleet management system:

-• Information entered in LFICIS was accessible for changes to correct the previously entered data; however, on the other hand for justified reasons under proper management by competent authorities the data normally could be slightly changed within the time to adjust with real status.
+- Development of the LFICIS provided close collaboration between above mentioned Latvian fishing fleet management institutions, all relevant data in the system in real time is available for the competent authorities; - The Institute of Food Safety, Animal Health and Environment "BIOR" has to provide and obtain precise information about stock conditions and fleet fishing effort in the Baltic Sea and the Gulf of Riga; - Functioning of the fishing fleet register is supervised by FD that provides complete and precise data on all concerned vessels; - Good and practically functioning vessel entry/exit management scheme is established in Latvia.
+Weaknesses of the fleet management system: - Information entered in LFICIS was accessible for changes to correct the previously entered data; however, on the other hand for justified reasons under proper management by competent authorities the data normally could be slightly changed within the time to adjust with real status.